 Mix vodka and pear nectar in an ice filled cocktail shaker.
-Then strain into a chilled martini glass, and garnish with a pear slice.
+Then strain into a chilled martini glass.
+After that, garnish with a pear slice.
 It’s that easy!
 These are great fall vodka cocktails for vodka lovers.

-I have included these sponsored links to make it easier for you to get the supplies you need:
+I have also included these links for you to order the supplies you need: